More Tur\'an-Type Theorems for Triangles in Convex Point Sets

 \begin{thm}\thmlabel{nested-crossing-ears} $\ex'(n,\{\nested,\crossing,\ears\})\in O(n)$. \end{thm}

-\begin{proof} \centerline{ } First observe that the rules for $\nested$ imply that each $Q_i$ is a non-decreasing set of points.

-Next, observe that if $Q_i$ contains $k>1$ points, $p_1,\ldots,p_k$ in a single column (or row), then each of the $k$ rows (or columns) containing one of these points is covered by $\killed(\{\nested,\crossing\},\{p_1,\ldots,p_k\})$, i.e., $Q_{i+1},\ldots,Q_n$ can not contain any points in these rows (or columns) (see \figref{nested-crossing-ears-i}).
+\begin{proof} \centerline{ } Observe that if $Q_i$ contains $k>1$ points, $p_1,\ldots,p_k$ in a single column (or row), then each of the $k$ rows (or columns) containing one of these points is completely covered by $\killed(\{\nested,\crossing\},\{p_1,\ldots,p_k\})$, i.e., $Q_{i+1},\ldots,Q_n$ can not contain any points in these rows (or columns) (see \figref{nested-crossing-ears-i}).
 Therefore, when summing $\sum_{i=1}^n |Q_i|$, the contribution of points that are not alone in their row or column is at most $2n$.
-We therefore assume that each $Q_i$ contains at most one point from each row and column, which now implies that each $Q_i$ is an increasing set of points.
+We therefore assume that each $Q_i$ contains at most one point from each row and column.
+Since the rules for $\nested$ imply that $Q_i$ is non-decreasing, this implies that each $Q_i$ is an increasing set of points.

 Let $S=\bigcup_{i=1}^n Q_i$ and notice that $S$ contains at most one point from each row: each $Q_i$ contains at most one point in each row and the first time a point $p$ appears in some row, $\killed(\{\nested,\crossing\},\{p\})$ eliminates every other point from that row.
 Therefore $|S|\le n$.
 All that remains is to account for multiplicity; a single point in $S$ can appear in more than one $Q_i$.